Smash product: As a symmetric monoidal product

 However, for the naive category of pointed spaces, this fails, as shown by the counterexample $X=Y=\mathbb{Q}$ and $Z=\N$ found by Dieter Puppe.
-A proof due to Kathleen Lewis that Puppe's counterexample is indeed a counterexample can be found in the book of Johann Sigurdsson and J. Peter May.
+A proof due to Kathleen Lewis that Puppe's counterexample is indeed a counterexample can be found in the book of J. Peter May and Johann Sigurdsson.

 These isomorphisms make the appropriate category of pointed spaces into a symmetric monoidal category with the smash product as the monoidal product and the pointed 0-sphere (a two-point discrete space) as the unit object.
 One can therefore think of the smash product as a kind of tensor product in an appropriate category of pointed spaces.